 Can rebound relationships last for years?

 Rebound relationships, in most cases, last from a few months to a year.
 They usually don’t last in the long term because the rebounding partner has not moved on from their previous partner.
-In rare cases, they may last for years – it depends on the understanding between the partners.
+In rare cases, they may last for years.
+The longevity of a relationship depends on the understanding between the partners.

 Do rebound relationships move fast?